 Acquisition price: $276 million

 Salesforce acquired Radian6, a social media monitoring company.
-Radian6 played a big role in helping Salesforce gain a better understanding of the social media landscape.
+Radian6 played a major role in helping Salesforce better understand the social media landscape.

 Salesforce employed social media monitoring software to interact with customers on multiple social media platforms.